 Clues to communicating in Russia

 How do you start to wrap your tongue and mind around a language as challenging as Russian?
-Intrepid Group Leader, ‘Bob’ Golodets, gives us some great tips to help you enjoy your tour of Russia…
+It’s not as hard as you might think with these tips to help you enjoy your tour of Russia…

 Russian vodka is world famous.
 Stolichnaya or “Stoli” as foreigners call it – which is the adjective for “Capital”.
 But the full name is from the word Stol – table.
 The dining table and enjoying a meal with alcohol plays a great role in Russian life.
 In old times ‘table’ had an almost sacral meaning.
 It symbolised the god’s heaven, god’s field.
 It was very improper to sit on a table or to put your legs on it.